 Does my right hon.
 Friend share my concerns after recent coverage of Huawei and security apparatus in the province of Xinjiang, where human rights abuses are taking place against the Uyghur?
 What strategies or incentives are in place to support domestic telecoms equipment supply capabilities, to ensure that we have home-grown alternatives to Huawei?

 My hon.
 Friend is right to raise the appalling human rights abuses against the Uyghur in Xinjiang province.
 The United Kingdom has led in the condemnation of that, working with other countries.
-She talked about the importance of diversification, which several Members have raised.
+She talks of the importance of diversification, which several other Members have raised.
 I am happy to report regularly to the House—indeed, I appear before the House for DCMS questions every month—and update it on the progress of all these measures.

 I suspect many folk will be wondering, if the Government are banning a Chinese tech company from our tele- communications industry on the grounds of national security, how come it is safe for them to participate in building a nuclear power station?

 I thank my hon.
 Friend for his support, but I think there are slightly separate questions about the timings and the issue of human rights abuses.
-He is absolutely right to raise the issue of human rights abuses, and that is something we are addressing through the modern slavery Bill.
-We should not be having any companies operating in the United Kingdom relying on slavery, so we have introduced the modern slavery Bill.
+He is absolutely right to raise that issue of human rights abuses, which is something we are addressing through the modern slavery Bill.
+We should not be having any companies operating in the United Kingdom relying on slavery, which is why we have introduced the Bill.
 Indeed, there is an amendment that will be considered in the Lords very shortly which deals precisely with that issue, and we are working with peers to address that.

-The Secretary of State has been particularly clear that Huawei will not be asked to deliver the UK’s 5G network, but he has been conspicuously quiet in relation to when the 5G network will now be complete across the UK.
-So can he clarify for me and for Members across the Chamber: when will 5G be delivered across the United Kingdom, and at what cost?
+The Secretary of State has been particularly clear that Huawei will not be asked to deliver the UK’s 5G network, but he has been conspicuously quiet in relation to when the 5G network will now be complete across the UK, so can he clarify that for me and for Members across the Chamber?
+When will 5G be delivered across the United Kingdom, and at what cost?

 We set out our position in the manifesto, but as a consequence of these decisions things have changed.
 I have been very frank and up front with the House about this.
 The consequence of the decision to stop the flow of Huawei equipment into 5G and to set a very firm date for 2027 and the pathway to that will add two to three years to the delivery time.